 In most cases, warning signs like increased pain and loss of mobility are early indications that hip revision surgery is necessary.
 Fortunately, many patients have less pain and better mobility after hip revision surgery.

-Prior to hip surgery, you’ll attend the Aurora Joint Academy, where you’ll learn what to expect and can ask questions of our orthopedic surgeons who are trained to perform this intricate hip revision surgery.
+Prior to hip revision surgery, you’ll attend the Aurora Joint Academy.
+You’ll learn what to expect and can ask questions of our hip orthopedic surgeons who are trained to perform this hip revision surgery.

 After total hip revision surgery, your Aurora Health Care doctors and therapists will work closely with you to develop a personalized plan for your rehabilitation to help you restore function, reduce pain and get back to daily activities.